What Every Man Should Take Away From #MeToo

 Lay off sexist insults.

-“Use insults that work on everyone rather than insults that specifically target the feminine as weak, lesser, and undesirable. “#sshole” is a nice multipurpose choice—we all have one.”
+“Use insults that work on everyone rather than insults that specifically target the feminine as weak, lesser, and undesirable.”

 Embrace traditionally feminine things and show your children that they’re just as “cool” as boy things.